What Is the Average Settlement for Spinal Fusion Personal Injury Cases?Trusted Content

 Additionally, some spinal injury victims can even develop post-traumatic stress disorder (PTSD) as a result of their injury accident and its aftermath.

 Often, severe spinal injuries leave victims unable to enjoy their favorite sports and leisure activities, perform household chores, or engage physically with their partner.
-If these conditions are present in your case, your attorney may increase your demand for compensation.
+If these conditions are present in your case, a spinal injury attorney near you may increase your demand for compensation.

 Why Do I Need a Lawyer to Get a Settlement for Spinal Fusion Surgery?